Ilesuu/twitter-sentiment/README.md

 # twitter-sentiment
-A program for analyzing twitter sentiment related to different topics.
+A program for performing basic twitter sentiment analysis.

+I made this mainly to freshen up my python knowledge, and experiment with the twitter api.